joerndigital/semanticchess/README.md

 <h1>Semantic Chess</h1>

 <p>A question answering system for chess games.
 The engine will try to answer all chess questions, if the information can be found in a PGN file.
-Therfore, the questions must include players, events, locations, (annual) dates, ECO, openings, ELO ratings, results and/or moves.
+Therefore, the questions must include players, events, locations, (annual) dates, ECO, openings, ELO ratings, results and/or moves.
 In the <a href="https://github.com/semanticchess/semanticchess/blob/master/benchmark/auswertung-20171105.pdf">benchmark</a> you  find some sample questions.</p>
 <div>
   <p align="center">
   <img src="https://github.com/semanticchess/semanticchess/blob/master/img/example.gif" alt="Example gif" width="450px" >